 Deep Dive: Why Temperature Stays Constant During State Changes

 This deep dive covers Deep Dive: Why Temperature Stays Constant During State Changes within States of Matter for GCSE Physics.
 Revise States of Matter in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 4 of 13 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position